slimbootloader/documentation/source/tools/BuildTool.rst

 |SPN| supports a single image supporting up to 32 board configurations for the same type of board or platform.
 To add multi-board support, see :ref:`configuration-feature`.

+Working
+^^^^^^^

+The overall flow of the build process is shown below:

+* Environment initialization
+* Early build initialization

+  * Toolchains and dependencies are verified
+  * BaseTools are compiled

+* Board build hook: ``pre-build: before``

+  * Create build directory
+  * Generate dlt file from CfgData

+* Pre-build:

+  * Make sure SBL signing keys exist
+  * Build or grab FSP
+  * Create Firmware Interface Table (FIT)
+  * Create Bootloader Version Info file
+  * Create VBT
+  * Create DSC file for build
+  * Rebase FSP
+  * Create config data
+  * Build reset vector // Note - clarify

+* Board build hook: ``pre-build:after``

+  * User can specify if any processing needs to be done at this point and can add relevant functionality to this build hook

+* Call EDK-II's ``build`` command

+* Board build hook: ``post-build: before``

+  * User can specify if any processing needs to be done at this point and can add relevant functionality to this build hook

+* Post-build:

+  * Generate binaries for:

+    * UEFI Variable Storage
+    * ACM and Diagnostic ACM
+    * MRC Training Data
+    * Bootloader Variable storage
+    * Microcode
+    * Payload and EPayload
+    * FW Update

+  * Generate container images
+  * Patch stages
+  * Create redundant components
+  * Stitch

+* Board build hook: ``post-build: after``

+  * User can specify if any processing needs to be done at this point and can add relevant functionality to this build hook